shubhamzanwar/design-patterns/1-factory/README.md

 # Factory Pattern 🏭

-Factory pattern in a commonly used creational design pattern.
+Factory pattern is a commonly used creational design pattern.
 It is normally used when the user is expected to choose between multiple options.

 Let's take an example to understand.